Guy Rolnik: Press mentions

-In May 2004, “The 7th eye”, Israel's media critique magazine, which was part of the Israel Democracy Institute interviewed journalists, business people and media experts in Israel.
+In May 2004, “The Seventh Eye”, Israel's media critique magazine, which was part of the Israel Democracy Institute interviewed journalists, business people and media experts in Israel.
 Almost all of them ascertained that Rolnik is Israel's most influential columnist and the best economic journalist in Israel.

 “Rolnik writes the most important economic column in Israel, he has no competition.
 As a member of boards and committees I hear very often people talking about what Rolnik wrote this morning.
-People read his daily column avidly and with fear.
+People read his daily column avidly and with apprehension.
 There is no other journalist in Israel that has such position in his field – he is the master of the domain… When he mentions a person, a phenomenon in his column – its value will go up”.

-Senior executive in the media industry was quoted: “Rolnik is the most influential economics journalist in Israel, I read every word he writes.
+A senior executive in the media industry was quoted: “Rolnik is the most influential economics journalist in Israel, I read every word he writes.
 Unlike other journalists he manages to surprise me time and again because his position is so unpredictable”.

 In February 2011 The New Yorker's editor, David Remnick, published a story about Haaretz and Schocken, saying "Under the leadership of a young, hyper-ambitious editor named Guy Rolnik, TheMarker brought a new, more youthful audience to Haaretz — one at least as interested in the high-tech industry as it is in the Palestinian issue — just as the worldwide newspaper crisis hit.
 TheMarker, which can be bought separately, has helped save the paper.
 Rolnik has been especially good at publishing investigative pieces on what he calls the 'Israeli oligarchs,' a small group of billionaires and their families who control much of the national economy".

 In March 2011 Daniel Doron, the director of the Israel Center for Social and Economic Progress, wrote in The Jerusalem Post: "The strong bond between government and capital that developed here has a third partner, the media.
 Until recently, when Yisrael Hayom broke the mold, the media were a duopoly owned by the tycoons, and protected them (with the noble exception of TheMarker and its valiant editor Guy Rolnik, who, at great cost, leads the struggle against excess media concentration)".